Hong Kong written Chinese: Phonology

-The grammar of the Hong Kong written Chinese is largely based on Mandarin Chinese, while its phonology is based on Cantonese.
-Yet one distinguishes between colloquial and literary readings of Chinese characters.
-The latter are based on traditional rime dictionaries and employed when reading out loud texts in Classical or modern written Chinese.
-Thus students in Hong Kong schools get corrected by their teachers when reading aloud HKWC texts in the colloquial pronunciation.
-Some regular differences between colloquial and literary readings in Cantonese are:
+Although Hong Kong written Chinese is a variety of Mandarin Chinese, it is usually read aloud in Cantonese.
+However, the colloquial and literary Cantonese readings of Chinese characters can sometimes differ.
+The latter are based on traditional rime dictionaries and employed when reading out loud texts in Classical or written vernacular Mandarin Chinese.
+Thus, students in Hong Kong schools get corrected by their teachers if they read aloud a character in a written vernacular Mandarin Chinese text using the colloquial pronunciation.
+Some regular differences between colloquial and literary readings in Cantonese include: